-The Animation Editor allows you to create self-playing panoramas and can easily replace auto-rotate.
-You can animate the pan, tilt and field of view perspectives and then export the project as a movie file that you either upload directly to your favorite online video service or import to your favorite video editor.
+The Animation Editor allows you to create self-playing panoramas and 360º panoramic video.
+You can use the output for auto-rotation or export the project as a movie file that you either upload directly to an online video service or import to your video editor for further editing.

 The Animation Editor consists of a viewer, a clips section, a keyframes section and a keyframe editor.

 The viewer is where you can not only play back the animation, but it is also where you can define the keyframeable parameters (pan, tilt, field of view).

 Frame Overlays – Right-click in the viewer to bring up a menu.
 The Frame Overlays will add an aspect ratio overlay so you can correctly frame the panorama.

 ✭ Once you add an output format (HTML5, Animation), you will see the chosen output’s dimensions listed in the Frame Overlays.

 Overlay Colors – Right-click in the viewer to bring up a menu.
 The Overlay Colors will set the viewer’s overlay color (viewer borders).

 ✭ If the clip is video, an option to Mute the video’s audio will be available.